-In determining the fair values of our reporting units as of December 31, 2011, we considered the discounted cash flow method, or DCF, of the income approach to be more reliable than other approaches.
+In determining the fair values of our reporting units as of December 31, 2012, we considered the discounted cash flow method, or DCF, of the income approach to be more reliable than other approaches.
 The discounted cash flow for each reporting unit was projected based on financial forecast developed by management for planning purposes.
 Cash flows beyond the forecast periods were estimated using a terminal value calculation, which incorporated historical and forecasted financial trends for each reporting unit.
-Specifically, the income approach valuation included a revenue projection with compound annual growth rate ranging from 11.6% to 17.5% during the five years from 2012 to 2016, a cash flow discount rate ranging from 21% to 33%, and a terminal value growth rate at 3%.
+Specifically, the income approach valuation included a revenue projection with compound annual growth rate ranging from -10.0% to 16.4% during the five years from 2013 to 2017, a cash flow discount rate ranging from 20% to 28%, and a terminal value growth rate ranging from 0% to 3%.
 Publicly available information regarding the market capitalization of the Group was also considered in assessing the reasonableness of the fair value of the reporting unit estimated using the income approach valuation methodology.
-Based on the result of goodwill impairment test as of December 31, 2011, no impairment of goodwill was identified.
+Based on the result of goodwill impairment test as of December 31, 2012, no impairment of goodwill was identified.